mickcaff/MickCaffery_T1A2/README.md

 ### The website contains the following features:

-- A simple **navigation header** displays my name and navigational links.
+- A simple **navigation header** displays my name, avatar and navigational links.
 This is used to navigate between all the main pages.

-- The **Home page** contains a hero photo of myself and the short introductory paragraph, followed by a link to my pdf resume.
+- The **home page** contains a hero photo of myself and the short introductory paragraph, followed by a link to my pdf resume.
 The home page footer contains links to my LinkedIn and GitHub accounts.

-- The **about page** details my professional backstory, along with information about my interests, skills, professional experience and tech stack.
+- The **about page** details my professional backstory, along with information about my interests, development skills, and tech stack.

 - The **blog page** simply lays out all blog posts in a grid formation.
 Each blog has a hero photo which is clearly displayed on a square tile, with blog title and date overlayed.